emnify/product-docs/docs/portal/integrations/no-code.md

 - Create a device (SIM configuration)
 - Enable a device (SIM activation)
 - Block current network (add the last tried network to the blocklist)
+- Reconfigure a device
+- Disable a device

 Using the Zapier webhook, you can also use triggers from: